raspberrypilearning/target-practice-simplified/en/quiz1/question_1.md

   --- feedback ---

 Not quite.
-The fill() function does this and will usually include a given colour.
+The `fill()` function does this and will usually include a given colour.

   --- /feedback ---

-- (x) It turns off the border(stroke) for all the shapes.
+- (x) It turns off the border (stroke) for all the shapes.

   --- feedback ---

   That's correct.
-A black border will be drawn aorund your shapes if you do not use this function.
+If you do not use this function, a black border will be drawn around your shapes.

   --- /feedback ---

-- ( ) It will draw a circle shape in your program.
+- ( ) It draws a circle shape.

   --- feedback ---

   Not quite.
-The circle() function would be used to draw a circle.
+The `circle()` function would be used to draw a circle.

   --- /feedback ---